pdmeyer/pdm.scale/readme.md

 Use `pdm.scale.maxhelp` to see how to use the library.

+## Javascript
+The repository also includes a Javascript class and examples for working with scales in Javascript.

+These are useful when you are already using JavaScript in your patch.
+For example, you may process scales in an offline process or use JavaScript inside of a Max for Live MIDI Tool.

+For information on this, check out `examples/scales-in-javascript.maxpat` and the API reference at `misc/JS_API_REFERENCE.md`.

 ## Future Enhancements:
-* Use `define` or RNBO to make it more user friendly to invoke the, fit, xpose, validate, and length objects
+* Use `define` or RNBO to make it more user friendly to invoke the objects.
-    * RNBO would allow the intervals to be passed as a list, so that's nice...
-* Include a Javascript class and examples for working with scales in Javascript
-* Add help fuiles for each object
+* Add helpfiles for each object
 * Tidy up the general help file and migrate it to be the package's main patch
 * Add refdocs